LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 As you can see, WSL 1 is a simple layer between the linux distribution and the Windows kernel.
 All the Linux syscalls are converted into Windows syscalls with bridges.

+However, we can notice in the architecture of the WSL 2 that there is a whole Linux kernel virtualized :

 ![bg fit right](./img/WSL2.svg)

+>The Hypervisor platform is an API that third-party developers can use for Hyper-V, VMWare Workstation/Player, Virtualbox...
+It adds an extended user-mode API for third-party virtualization stacks and applications to create and manage partitions at the hypervisor level, configure memory mappings for the partition, and create and control the execution of virtual processors.

+As we can see, the WSL 2 is based on Linux kernel virtualized with the Windows Hypervisor Platform (this is not Hyper-V !).
+This version has an increased I/O performance and a full system call compatibility.
+Indeed, initial versions of WSL 2 run up to 20x faster compared to WSL 1 when unpacking a zipped tarball, and around 2-5x faster when using file intensive operations like git clone, apt uppragde, etc...

 ### The limits of WSL